rlqja1107/NL-VSGG/README.md

 *To the best of our knowledge, we are the first to train the VidSGG models with natural language supervision*.

+* *I sincerely apologize for the error that occurred during the reproduction.
+I will make sure to fix it as soon as possible.*

 ## <img src="asset/todo.png" width="22"> **TODO List**

 - [x] Implement NL-VSGG on NVIDIA Geforce (CUDA).
 - [ ] Implement NL-VSGG on Intel Gaudi-v2.

 ## <img src="asset/install.png" width="22"> **Installation**